 One way to appreciate the contrast in styles between Baroque and its predecessors is to pop into the Michaelerkirche church.
 The church itself is not Baroque at all, dating back to the 1200s.
 But one of the side chapels is early Baroque, so you have the contrast playing out right in front of you.

-Many of today’s most popular sights in Vienna date back to the Baroque era.
+Several of today’s most popular tourist attractions in Vienna date back to the Baroque era.
 For example:

-- The State Hall of the National Library: this huge room is so richly decorated and impressive that you’d dare not raise your voice above a whisper even if it wasn’t a library.
+- The State Hall of the National Library: this huge room is so richly decorated and impressive that you would never dare raise your voice above a whisper even if it wasn’t a library.

 - Belvedere: perhaps the best example of non-ecclesiastical Baroque architecture in Vienna.
 The Upper and Lower palaces both date from the late Baroque period.
-The same owner created the delightful Schloss Hof estate, a Baroque palace and gardens not far outside Vienna.
+Home to some exceptional art, too

 - Schönbrunn Palace: the late Baroque/Rococo summer residence of the Habsburgs and a World Heritage site.